mjec/redirector/README.md

 ## Configuration

-Add a configuration file at `config.json` with content like:
+Add a configuration file at `config.json` (or another location set in the `REDIRECTOR_CONFIG` environment variable) with content like:

 ```json
 {